yantar92/org-capture-ref/Readme.md

 -   [org-protocol](https://orgmode.org/manual/The-capture-protocol.html#The-capture-protocol) from system browser
 -   org-protocol from [elfeed](https://github.com/skeeto/elfeed/)
+-   org-capture from Emacs buffers

 The generated BiBTeX for web links can be directly inserted into a `.bib` file and handled by org-ref just like any other book/paper.
 Alternatively (recommended), the metadata can be kept in org-mode entries as the main bibliography source (and tangled into the .bib file if needed).
 An example of such setup can be found in [this blog post](http://cachestocaches.com/2020/3/org-mode-annotated-bibliography/).

 The package also tries to make sure that no duplicate links are captured.
 If a duplicate is found, there is an option to display the location of the duplicate.
 The duplicate can also be updated according to the newly extracted metadata.
 For example, a research publication published online does not initially contain the journal volume number.
-The captured online publication can be later update as the publication page is updated.
+The captured online publication can be later updated as the publication page is updated.

 Below are examples of captured web links.
 The links are captured as todo-entries in org-mode with BiBTeX stored and code block within the entry.